-In this blog (which follows on from Nesta CEO Geoff Mulgan’s recent one on the Fourth Industrial Revolution) Mulgan suggests that we are beginning to see a radical change in both the theory and practice of regulation with the emergence of a new field of ‘anticipatory regulation’.
+In this article, which follows on from Fourth Industrial Revolution, Geoff Mulgan suggests that we are beginning to see a radical change in both the theory and practice of regulation with the emergence of a new field of ‘anticipatory regulation’.

 From stable to iterative regulation